 get(mode(M)) will unify

 M with the current execution

 get(…) wrapper can be omitted in the test part,

 but not in the action part (since there a

 set, rather than read, the mode action variable).
 For example:

 | ?- spy(foo/2, mode(trace)-show(print-)).

 This spypoint will be found applicable only in trace mode

 be omitted in the above example, they are used only to help with interpreting

-the breakpoint spec.)
+the breakpoint specification.)